 So you’re getting married and your to-be husband is a complete social butterfly.
 So ponder this.
 Does your partner expect you to accompany him to office parties, to friend’s housewarming, and every family gathering?
 Can dinner at your aunt’s be skipped for no reason at all?
 What are your expectations when it comes to social life?

 How much dining out with friends are you going to do?
 Will it be alright if you sat a few out just because you do not want to?
 If you are not as socially outgoing as your partner, making your views clear during premarital counseling sessions can save unnecessary fights in the future.
+It can also make sure that you two are happy with each other while also respecting and prioritising each other’s preferences and habits.

 Related Reading: How Spending Time With Friends Helps Improve Your Relationship